This page was last updated at 3:52 PM PST on Friday, May 29, 2020.

 Status: Existing Law

 Description of Bill: This statewide Executive Order by Governor Newsom places a moratorium on evictions for renters who, due to COVID-19, cannot pay rent.
 This prohibits courts and law enforcement from enforcing evictions.
-The renters must notify their landlords and maintains that the full rent amount must be paid in a timely manner.
+The renters must notify their landlords and maintains that the full rental amount must be paid in a timely manner.

 Status: Issued March 27, 2020